-If you are noticing high CPU usage by something called Software Reporter tool in Google Chrome, you should go ahead and disable this tool on your Windows computer, by following the steps within this article.
+If you are noticing high CPU usage by Software Reporter tool on your computer, you can find below the steps to Disable Chrome Software Reporter Tool in Windows 11/10.

 What is Chrome Software Reporter Tool?

-The Software Reporter tool gets included or packaged with Google Chrome, but only when you download the Chrome browser on a Windows computer and does not appear to be a part of Google Chrome running on Mac computers.
+The Software Reporter tool gets included or packaged with Google Chrome browser only when you download the Chrome browser on a Windows computer and does not appear to be a part of Google Chrome running on Mac computers.

-What is the Purpose of the Software Reporter Tool?
+What is the Purpose of Software Reporter Tool?

-The main purpose of the Software Reporter Tool is to monitor the installation of Chrome on your computer for performance issues that may arise due to conflicts with extensions, apps or other programs installed on your computer.
+The main purpose of Software Reporter Tool is to monitor the Chrome browser on your computer for performance related issues due to conflicts with extensions, apps or other programs installed on the computer.

 In earlier versions of Chrome (Chrome V110 and earlier) the Software Reporter Tool supported Chrome Cleanup Tool by monitoring the computer for harmful software and unsafe system settings.

-However, the Chrome Cleanup Tool was subsequently removed from Chrome V110 and you can longer use Google Chrome to remove harmful programs from your computer.
+However, the Chrome Cleanup Tool was subsequently removed from Chrome V110 and you can longer use Google Chrome to remove harmful programs from a Windows computer.

-Where is the Location of the Software Reporter Tool?
+Where is the Location of Software Reporter Tool in Windows 11/10?

 The Software Reporter Tool is located in a subfolder (SwReporter) of the user’s profile folder and it appears as a small (54kb) executable file named as “software_reporter_tool.exe”.